jboss-developer/jboss-wfk-quickstarts/kitchensink-angularjs-bootstrap/README.md

 What is it?
 -----------

-This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with AngularJS and Bootstrap on Java EE 6 with Red Hat JBoss Enterprise Application Platform 6.1 or later.

-This project is setup to allow you to create a compliant Java EE 6 application using CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+The `kitchensink-angularjs-bootstrap` quickstart demonstrates AngularJS and Twitter Bootstrap with JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 System requirements
 -------------------